Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 For this reason, the frequency fluctuations point towards an overreliance on solar as a possible explanation for the blackout.
 The "far-right" pointed this out, which the government didn't like.

-> goes on TV to say I'm an ignorant fuck or a liar because nuclear plants are a problem, not a solution
+> President goes on TV to say I'm ignorant or a liar because nuclear plants are a problem, not a solution

 > i am a far right radical because i dont think demolition of nuclear plants is a good idea, "a blackout would NEVER happen in Spain"

 [Sanchez had said there wouldn't be blackouts in Spain, calling it a far-right fantasy](https://x.com/MurcianoJapo/status/1916847412422811936); so did [other left-wing politicians](https://x.com/vitoquiles/status/1922624196175134789).
 After the blackout, [Sanchez stated nuclear were a problem during the crisis (!?)](https://x.com/rtvenoticias/status/1917174795982032899) because they "consumed energy while they attempted to recover the grid", which is [not true](https://www.csn.es/noticias-csn/2025/-/asset_publisher/9iAov9mrc931/content/informacion-sobre-el-estado-operativo-de-las-centrales-nucleares-espanolas).
 His rhetoric was to shift blame to nuclear ([because his government had been demolishing nuclear plants](https://x.com/ada_lluch/status/1916961580790779924)), even though the grid was recovered by reconnecting with France, which uses mostly nuclear.
 [President Sanchez has also claimed Spain has no uranium for nuclear plants, which is completely false. ](https://x.com/el_pais/status/1920025482478657741)

-To be clear, the cause of the blackout is still unknown, but overreliance on solar lacking spin seems to be the most plausible explanation.
+To be clear, the cause of the blackout is still unknown, but overreliance on solar lacking spin and therefore destabilizing the frequency of the grid seems to be the most plausible explanation.

 Climate change is "our #1 issue", according to the Spanish government.
 In Baccalaureate I was once forced to write an essay about how we can combat climate change in daily life with small actions.
 Like, turning the lights off when not in use.
-I wrote that climate change will solve itself through technology and policy, and claimed that sacrificing peace of mind on such daily actions was ridiculous.
+I wrote that climate change will be solved through technology and policy, and claimed that sacrificing peace of mind on such daily actions was ridiculous.
 *And I believe it is abusive and manipulative*.
 Nearly a decade later, I keep reading about people having "climate change anxiety".
 But here are [politicians turning the lights off](https://x.com/herqles_es/status/1903644189214048734), even when most of the grid is already renewables.